COVESA/dlt-viewer/INSTALL.md

 ## Instructions for installing DLT Viewer (GUI)

-* Install Qt5 SDK including Qt Creator and Microsoft Visual Studio Build Tools 2017
+* Install Qt5 SDK and Qt6 SDK including Qt Creator and Microsoft Visual Studio Build Tools 2019
-* Tested with QT 5.15.2 (Windows) and Qt 5.12.8 (Ubuntu 20.04LTS Linux)
+* Tested with QT 5.15.2 (Windows), QT 5.6.1 (Windows), and Qt 5.12.8 (Ubuntu 20.04LTS Linux)
 * Open project BuildDltViewer.pro in Qt Creator.
 * Ensure that build options point to correct QT and MSVC.
 * Build Release in Qt Creator or via CMake (see last).